Roads and highways

 - Anti-Social Behaviour, Crime and Policing Act 2014

-- The Littering from Vehicles Outside London (Keepers: Civil Penalties) Regulations 2018 The litter authority ‘must have reason to believe that a littering offence has been committed in respect of the vehicle on the authority’s land’.
-The amount of the fixed penalty is specified by the local authority.
-If no amount is specified, it is £100.
-If the fine is not paid within the penalty payment period, it increases by 100%.
+- The Littering from Vehicles Outside London (Keepers: Civil Penalties) Regulations 2018.
+The litter authority ‘must have reason to believe that a littering offence has been committed in respect of the vehicle on the authority’s land’.
+The fixed penalty tariff is specified by the local authority, if unspecified, it is £100.
+If the fine remains unpaid within the penalty payment period, it increases by 100%.

-- Councils: Section 89(1) of the EPA 1990 places a duty on certain bodies to ensure that land, for which they are responsible, is, so far as is practicable, kept clear of litter and refuse.
-There are many bodies listed, including but not limited to County Councils, District and Borough Councils and Parish Councils.
+Councils: Section 89(1) of the EPA 1990 places a duty on certain bodies to ensure that land, for which they are responsible, is, as far as practicable, kept clear of litter and refuse.
+There are many bodies listed including, but not limited to, county, district, borough and parish councils.

-- County Councils: Although there is a duty on County Councils in practice, however, District and Borough Councils clear litter from relevant land.
+- County councils: Although there is a duty on county councils in practice, generally, district and borough councils clear litter from relevant land.

-- District & Borough Councils: District and borough councils clear litter from relevant land which includes highways, this includes A roads, trunk roads, minor roads and housing estate roads.
-Under s87 of the EPA 1990, district and borough councils are also able to issue FPNs for littering.
-Section 88A of the EPA has been brought in to force in England.
-This is where if litter is dropped from a car, the registered keeper of that vehicle can be fined – there is no need to establish exactly who the culprit is.
-But as the exact offender cannot be established this attract the lesser charge of a ‘civil penalty’ not a criminal charge.
-The registered keeper/owner of the vehicle would receive a Penalty Charge Notice (PCN) – this doesn’t apply to taxis.
+- District and borough councils: District and borough councils clear litter from relevant land including highways: A-roads, trunk roads, minor roads and housing estate roads.
+Under section 87 of the EPA 1990, district and borough councils are also able to issue FPNs for littering.
+Section 88A of the EPA has been brought in to force in England so that where litter is dropped from a car, the registered keeper of that vehicle can be fined – there is no need to establish exactly who the culprit is.
+As the exact offender may not be established this attracts the lesser charge of a ‘civil penalty’ not a criminal charge.
+The registered keeper/owner of the vehicle would receive a Penalty Charge Notice (PCN) – this is not applicable to taxis.

-- Parish Councils: Under Section 88(9)(f) of the Environmental Protection Act 1990, a parish council is recognised as a ‘litter authority’ which can issue FPNs for littering.
-In practice, parish councils are unaware that they have the power to issue FPNs.
-However, under the Environmental Offences (Fixed Penalties) (Miscellaneous Provisions) Regulations 2007 anyone authorised by a parish council to issue FPNs must have completed a course by a provider approved of by the Secretary of State (typically such courses are provided by the Keep Britain Tidy Network).
+- Parish councils: Under Section 88(9)(f) of the EPA 1990, a parish council is recognised as a ‘litter authority’ which can issue FPNs for littering.
+In practice, many parish councils are unaware that they have this power, or have insufficient resources to issue FPNs.
+However, under the Environmental Offences (Fixed Penalties) (Miscellaneous Provisions) Regulations 2007 anyone authorised by a parish council to issue FPNs must have completed a course by a -provider approved by the secretary of state (typically such courses are provided by the Keep Britain Tidy Network).

-- Private Landowners: There are few duties on private landowners to clear litter from private roads unless there are restrictive covenants on the land.
-If a private property allows a build-up of litter to such an extent that it is undesirable or a health hazard to others a Community Protection Notice can be issued under the Anti-Social Crime and Policing Act 2014
+Private landowners: There are few duties on private landowners to clear litter from private roads unless restrictive covenants apply.
+If a private property allows sufficient accumulation of litter that it becomes undesirable or a health hazard to others, a Community Protection Notice can be issued under the Anti-Social Crime and Policing Act 2014.

-- Environment Agency has no specific duties to clear litter
+Environment Agency: No specific duties to clear litter.

-- Volunteers: there is no legal obligation on Volunteers to clear litter and they don’t have any enforcement powers.
-Voluntary Litter picking on roads or verges is not encouraged by any of the responsible authorities due to the Health and Safety implications.
+Volunteers: No legal obligation on volunteers to clear litter and they do not have any enforcement powers.
+Voluntary litter-picking on roads and/or verges is not encouraged by responsible authorities due to health and safety concerns.